lynnfaraday/aresmush.com/tutorials/code/quickstart/hello-mush.md

 The game should respond by saying hello to you.

+{% tip %}
-{% include tip.html content="Wondering where client and enactor come from?
+Wondering where client and enactor come from?
 Stay tuned for details.
-For now, just know that  <code>client</code>  lets you communicate with the MUSH client (like by sending an emit) and  <code>enactor</code>  is the character object running the command." %}
+For now, just know that  <code>client</code>  lets you communicate with the MUSH client (like by sending an emit) and  <code>enactor</code>  is the character object running the command.
+{% endtip %}